ecoinvent/lcia/README.md

 NOTE: Some methods were available with ecoinvent elementary flow UUIDs and names and therefore needed no mapping.
 These are therefore not part of this repository.

 ## Note for v3.12
 Propyl propionate was assigned a wrong CAS number and formula, which led to a mis-mapping (to ethyl methyl carbonate) in EF methods (EF v3.0, EF v3.1, EN15804).
 There is no CF available in these methods for propyl propionate.
+(Thanks go to Clara Johne from PRé)

 In the original ReCiPe data, Caesium has a wrong formula (Ce instead of Cs), which lead to a mis-mapping to Cerium (Ce).
 There is no CF available in ReCiPe for Cerium.
+(Thanks go to [Felipe Chichorro](https://github.com/fchichorro))

 **Files in the [3.12/methods_mapped_corrected](3.12/methods_mapped_corrected) are updated accordingly.**